nexus-xyz/.github/profile/README.md

 ## About Nexus

-Nexus is Ethereum's core interoperability engine built with Multi-Party Computation technology.
-It allows you to build the most secure **externally-aware** decentralized applications.
+Nexus is a _Decentralized Cloud Computing Network_.

+It is designed to enable the first **externally-aware** decentralized applications, powered by Zero-Knoweldge Proofs and Multi-Party Computation technology.